Skip to content

 // Output: "fallback"

-The Effect.orElseFail will always replace the original failure with a new failure value:
+The Effect.orElseFail function will replace the original failure with a new failure value:

 Example (Replacing Failure with Effect.orElseFail)